-Over the course of this series we’ve made the assertion that when it comes to full-sized Jaguars, the market is at best apathetic.
-Throughout Jaguar’s history you’ll find the strongest selling and best-loved models have been compact saloons and sports models.
-Even the original XJ began life a relatively close coupled machine, coming into being out of the perceived necessity for a larger, four-seater E-Type variant and the commercial failure of the full-sized Mark Ten.
-Up to the demise of the X308-XJ series in 2002, it remained broadly faithful to this template: low-slung, snug, a little decadent.
+When it comes to full-sized Jaguars, the market is at best apathetic.
+Throughout the leaping cat’s history you’ll find the strongest selling and best-loved models have been more compact saloons and sports models.
+Even the original XJ6 began as a relatively close coupled machine, coming into being out of the perceived necessity for a larger, four-seater E-Type variant and the commercial failure of the full-sized Mark Ten.
+Up to the demise of the X308-XJ series in 2002, it remained broadly faithful to this template: low-slung, snug, a tad decadent.

-Its 2003 (X350) replacement was a noticeably bigger, taller car; one which struggled to accommodate traditional XJ styling cues onto a larger architecture.
-The original XJ, like all the best Jaguars carried itself with something of a louche bearing, which didn’t altogether square with this new positioning.
-Scaled up, it also lacked the sober rectitude of its rival, the S-Class Mercedes.
+Its 2003 (X350) replacement was a noticeably bigger, taller car – one which struggled to accommodate traditional XJ styling cues onto a larger architecture.
+The original XJ, like all the best Jaguars carried itself with something of a louche bearing, something this larger package couldn’t quite carry off.
+Scaled up, it also lacked the sober rectitude of its S-Class Mercedes rival.
 It was perhaps this incongruity that ultimately helped push Jaguar’s abandonment of the old Lyons style, for better or worse.